 The Company anticipates that its current capital resources, when considering expected losses from operations, will be sufficient to fund the Company's operations through the end of 2015.
 The Company has a relatively limited history of producing bulk amorphous alloy components and products on a mass-production scale.
 Furthermore, the ability of future contract manufacturers to produce the Company's products in desired quantities and at commercially reasonable prices is uncertain and is dependent on a variety of factors that are outside of the Company's control, including the nature and design of the component, the customer's specifications, and required delivery timelines.
-These factors will likely require that the Company make future equity sales under the 2014 Purchase Agreement, raise additional funds by other means, or pursue other strategic initiatives to support its operations beyond the end of 2015.
+These factors will likely require that the Company make future equity sales under the 2014 Purchase Agreement, raise additional funds by other means, or pursue other strategic initiatives to support its operations beyond 2015 and into 2016.
 There is no assurance that the Company will be able to make equity sales under the 2014 Purchase Agreement or raise additional funds by other means on acceptable terms, if at all.
 If the Company were to make equity sales under the 2014 Purchase Agreement or to raise additional funds through other means by issuing securities, existing stockholders may be diluted.
 If funding is insufficient at any time in the future, the Company may be required to alter or reduce the scope of its operations or to cease operations entirely.
+Uncertainty as to the outcome of these factors raises substantial doubt about the Company's ability to continue as a going concern.